 Prior to joining the foundation in 2015, Jenessa spent nearly a decade in leadership roles in the animal welfare industry, serving as CEO and CFO of a New York-based rescue.
 She earned a bachelor’s degree in business management from Mount Saint Mary’s College and is a Certified Nonprofit Accounting Professional.

-Founded in 2015, The Arnall Family Foundation seeks to make lasting, transformative improvements to the systems and programs in Oklahoma County through results-driven investments and strategic convening of community partners.
-The Arnall Family Foundation focuses on progressing meaningful criminal justice reform, improving the child welfare system and advancing companion animal welfare in the state of Oklahoma.
+Founded in 2015, the Arnall Family Foundation seeks to make lasting, transformative improvements to the systems and programs in Oklahoma that serve children and families involved in the child welfare and criminal justice systems through results-driven investments and strategic convening of community partners.
+The foundation also invests in innovative programs with exemplary institutions and individuals to better the lives of companion animals.
+For more information visit www.arnallfamilyfoundation.org.